mediachain/mediachain/docs/kittengrad.md

 1. A Proposal phase, where one or more new blocks are proposed, validated and propagated by transactors
 2. A voting phase, where transactors vote for the next block
-3. A commit phase, where a block is commited.
+3. A commit phase, where a block is committed.

 #### Block Proposal

-During the block proposal phase, one or more transactors with stake in the form of ownership of pending transactios,  generate a block and brodcast a signed block proposal together with the block data.
+During the block proposal phase, one or more transactors with stake in the form of ownership of pending transactions,  generate a block and brodcast a signed block proposal together with the block data.

 Upon receiving a block proposal, a transactor that has not